Hall of Fame Honorees

 Uncle Remus's Home Magazine.
 Atlanta, Ga., Sunny South Publishing Co.

-Special Collections Department of the Emory University Libraries in Atlanta, Georgia holds a large amount of Harris' letters, photographs, illustrations, printed material, and memorabilia.
+The Manuscript, Archives and Rare Book Library of the Emory University Libraries in Atlanta, Georgia holds a large amount of Harris' letters, photographs, illustrations, printed material, and memorabilia.